zzt93/syncer/README.md

   - Support specify binlog file/position to start reading (`input.masters[x].syncMeta`)
 - MongoDB master source filter:
   - Version: 3.x
-  - Schema filter, support regex
+  - Database filter, support regex
   - Collection name filter
   - automatic `_id` detection and set into `id`
-  - If an event match multiple schema & table, we will use the first specific match to filter/output, i.e. the specific schema config will override the regex schema config
+  - If an event match multiple schema & table, we will use the first specific match to filter/output, i.e. the specific `repo` config will override the regex `repo` config
   - If an event go through column filter, and only primary key is left:
     - If event type is `UPDATE`, then discard this event -- because not support update id now;
     - Other event type, keep it.